SimoneAlbano000/GHDLsim/README.md

 ### How to use GHDLsim

-In order to start the simulation, the name of the top-level entity of the testbench file (that must match the name of the testbench file itself) needs to be provides, along with the simulation time expressed in nanoseconds.
+In order to start the simulation, the name of the top-level entity of the testbench file (that must match the name of the testbench file itself) needs to be provided, along with the simulation time expressed in nanoseconds.
 If the code contains no errors, GTKWave will automatically open allowing the user to inspect all the signals.